popphp/pop-crypt/README.md

 ### Two-way encryption hashing with Mcrypt

-Mcrypt provides a way to create a two-way encryption hash, in which you can create an unreadable hash and then decrypt it later to retrieve the value of it.
+Mcrypt provides a way to create a two-way encryption hash, in which you can create an unreadable encrypted hash and then decrypt it later to retrieve the value of it.

 ```php
 $mcrypt = new Pop\Crypt\Mcrypt();